tedneward/Azgaarnoth/Creatures/Mephit.md

 >### Actions
 >***Claws.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 4 (1d4 + 2) slashing damage.
 >
 >***Cinder Breath (Recharge 6).*** The mephit exhales a 15-foot cone of smoldering ash.
-Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded until the end of the mephit’s next turn.
+Each creature in that area must succeed on a DC 10 Dexterity saving throw or be blinded until the end of the mephit's next turn.
 >
 >***Summon Mephits (1/Day).*** The mephit has a 25 percent chance of summoning 1d4 mephits of its kind.
-A summoned mephit appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can’t summon other mephits.
+A summoned mephit appears in an unoccupied space within 60 feet of its summoner, acts as an ally of its summoner, and can't summon other mephits.
 It remains for 1 minute, until it or its summoner dies, or until its summoner dismisses it as an action.

 ---